Ariadne Campbell scoffed.

 Campbell turned to Calvin with triumph shinning in her eyes, “See, I told you he wasn’t all that.”

 “Oh no, it isn’t that I think they’re bad, I mean, it’s like a car crash, it’s horrible but I can’t look away, that’s kind of a testament to the artist, don’t you think?
 Whole reason I came to this gala event was to snag an interview with the elusive Lynder Partridge, guy never answers my emails, phone calls, nothing.
-He’s a hermit.”
+He’s a hermit.
+Ya know, I tried looking him up… weirdest thing, there are no photographs of the guy anywhere, online, in papers.
+Must be camera shy.”

 Campbell’s heart shrunk.
 She was so sick and tired of hearing that name.
 So sick and tired of everyone praising such a rank amateur.
 This should have been her event.
 HER gala.
 If only… if only…